Make Donations for Pan-Massachusetts Challenge - Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer

 • Sixth, the more money the DFCI receives, the better able they are to hire the best people (researchers/doctors) to do the job.
 This will continue to make them the best to support.

 • Seventh, individuals I know are now cancer free because of the good work at the DFCI.
+In fact, my involvement alone has saved thirteen of my friends lives in the short time that "I" have been involved.

 Thank you all so much for supporting me in this wonderful event.
 It's the event of a life saved for many of those people with the disease.
 And cancer won't go away unless someone gets involved.
 I am just one of the many who believe in this event.
-And, last year, this one cycling event raised over $69,000,000.00.
+And, last year, this one cycling event raised over $78,000,000.00.

 pan-massachusetts challenge website: www.pmc.org